 His first book, “Murder in Wauwatosa: The Mysterious Death of Buddy Schumacher,” was published in 2012 by The History Press.
 It is a true story of the disappearance of an 8-year-old boy in 1925 and the subsequent investigation into the boy’s murder.

 “Wicked Columbus, Indiana,” published in June 2017 by the same publisher, tells the true tales of some of that city’s more salacious stories.

 He is a graduate of Wauwatosa East High School and attended both the University of Wisconsin – Madison and the University of Wisconsin – Milwaukee, graduating from the latter with a bachelor’s degree in Mass Communications (Radio/TV sequence) and a minor in English.

-His creative nature has led to small roles in two motion pictures, as well as producing a bevy of poems and song lyrics.
+His creative nature has led to small roles in motion pictures and plays, as well as producing a bevy of poems and song lyrics.

 Special publications editor, Daily Journal, Franklin, Ind., Jan.
 2001-Nov.
 2017